 Whether you are a solo traveller or a city break kind of couple/family, Romanian Christmas Markets can be an alternative to their Western counterparts.
 With produce that are there to impress anyone that calls themselves a foodie and whilst you’re at it – why not explore the cities themselves? 😉

-Christmas markets are a good way to do some shopping and find hand-made Christmas presents.
-If you can’t find the right present for your loved ones, why not see our recommendations for gifts for travellers and travel lovers?
+Christmas markets are a good way to do some shopping and find hand-made Romanian Christmas presents.
+If you can’t find the right present for your loved ones, why not check our recommendations for gifts for travellers and travel lovers?

 Have fun and enjoy the Christmas spirit!